Voctl/Khazar/README.md

 Khazar is a hobby operating system for x86_64 computers.

-I started this project because I wanted to understand how computers actually work beneath modern software.
-Operating systems have always fascinated me, yet most modern systems have grown into massive codebases that are difficult to fully understand.
-Khazar is my attempt to explore these concepts from the ground up.
+I started this project at the age of 16 because I became curious about what actually happens inside a computer.
+Modern software often feels like a tower built on top of another tower built on top of another tower.
+At some point I stopped asking "which framework should I learn next?" and started asking "how does this machine even boot?"

+Khazar is the result.

+I spend a lot of my time reading source code, experimenting with operating systems and exploring ideas that most people would probably consider unusual hobbies.
+While others are busy scrolling through social media, I am usually busy debugging page tables, reading old UNIX documentation or breaking things that were working five minutes earlier.

-The project is heavily inspired by the spirit of UNIX, free software and the idea that software should be understandable by the people who use it.
-I believe that reading source code should not feel like reading ancient scripture guarded by a committee of architects.
+The project is inspired by UNIX, free software and the belief that software should remain understandable.
+Computers are already complicated enough.
+We do not need seventeen layers of abstraction to print "Hello, World".

-Khazar is not being built to compete with Linux, BSD or any other operating system.
-It exists for learning, experimentation and curiosity.
-Every component is an opportunity to better understand computer architecture, memory management, interrupts, drivers and kernel design.
+Khazar is not trying to replace Linux.
+Linux is doing just fine without my assistance.
+It is not trying to compete with BSD either.
+The BSD developers have been doing this since before I was born.
+The purpose of this project is much simpler: to learn, to experiment and to understand.

-The name "Khazar" comes from the Caspian Sea.
-As the sea has connected different peoples, cultures and ideas throughout history, this project serves as a place where different areas of computer science meet: operating systems, mathematics, low-level programming and computer architecture.
+The name comes from the Caspian Sea, known as the Khazar Sea in many languages.
+Just as the sea connects different places, this project brings together many of the subjects that first made me interested in computers: operating systems, mathematics, programming and computer architecture.

-The long-term goal is to keep Khazar simple, hackable and fun to work on.
+I also hope that Khazar encourages others to discover UNIX, free software and open source development.
+Many people use computers every day without ever realizing how much knowledge and craftsmanship exists beneath the surface.

+In a world increasingly filled with closed platforms, unnecessary complexity and software that requires a web browser to open a calculator, I prefer smaller systems, readable code and the freedom to understand how things work.

+Khazar exists because curiosity exists.

 ## License